Meet the Google Weather API: Real time weather for maps

 How good is the Google Weather API?

 Good is subjective.
-To evaluate the Google Weather API, I'm going to head outside and in a totally unscientific way, see what's the weather like and compare that to what the Google Weather API tells me (Google has been using the Weather API in its search results for over a year.
+To evaluate the Google Weather API, I'm going to head outside and in a totally unscientific way, see what's the weather like and compare that to what the API tells me (Google has been using the Weather API in its search results for over a year.
 For example, a simple search like "Vancouver weather" will show you real time weather data powered by the API).

 Great!
 Sounds about right.
-Now, let's see how the 7 day weather forecast returned by the Google Weather API compares to the what I consider to be the gold standard of Western Canada weather forecasting, the Environment Canada weather app at https://weather.gc.ca/.
+Now, let's see how the 7 day weather forecast returned by the Google compares to the what I consider to be the gold standard of Western Canada weather forecasting, the Environment Canada weather app at https://weather.gc.ca/.

 Google Weather API alternatives